angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 The component also asks the service to save and restore this tax return.

 There'd be big trouble if _this_ service were an application-wide singleton.
 Every component would share the same service instance.
 Each component would overwrite the tax return that belonged to another hero.
 What a mess!

 Look closely at the metadata for the `HeroTaxReturnComponent`.
 Notice the `providers` property.

-{@example 'hierarchical-dependency-injection/ts/src/app/hero-tax-return.component.ts' region='providers'}

 The `HeroTaxReturnComponent` has its own provider of the `HeroTaxReturnService`.
 Recall that every component _instance_ has its own injector.
 Providing the service at the component level ensures that _every_ instance of the component gets its own, private instance of the service.
 No tax return overwriting.
 No mess.

 The rest of the scenario code relies on other Angular features and techniques that you can learn about elsewhere in the documentation.
-You can review it and download it from the <live-example></live-example>
+You can review it and download it from the <live-example></live-example>.
 ### Scenario: specialized providers

 Another reason to re-provide a service is to substitute a _more specialized_ implementation of that service, deeper in the component tree.

 Consider again the Car example from the [Dependency Injection](./dependency-injection.html) guide.
 Suppose you configured the root injector (marked as A) with _generic_ providers for `CarService`, `EngineService` and `TiresService`.

 You create a car component (A) that displays a car constructed from these three generic services.